-A bruised shaggy mane mushroom will start to soften and then liquefy completely – from cap to stem – turning the once-solid mushroom into a think, inky substance.
+A bruised, shaggy mane mushroom will start to soften and then liquefy completely – from cap to stem – turning the once-solid mushroom into a thick, inky substance.
 This substance can stain your hands or clothing and is actually used to be used as an ink supplement.

 The flavor of this black inky goo has been said to have a very intense and aromatic flavor – a more earthy and “mushroomy” taste.

-To be extra safe, if it’s your first time eating shaggy mushrooms, try eating a very small portion.
+To be extra safe, try eating a very small portion if it’s your first time eating shaggy mushrooms.
 Wait several hours to ensure that no undesired effects befall you.